Jbbouille/shingle/README.md

 # Shingle

 ## Introduction
-Shingle is a library design to build a documentation from annotation, it is similar to [Swagger](http://swagger.io/) (more lightweight).
+Shingle is a library design to build a documentation from annotation, it is similar to [Swagger](https://swagger.io/) (more lightweight).
 It can interact with some of the swagger Annotation.
 It is fast, clean and extensible (as usual with new libraries).

+This product was initially designed [@Libon](https://www.libon.com/).

 ## Shingle code organisation
 The shingle repository is divided in 4 parts: